-- 4.14.
-Pupils who have completed the KS1 programmes of study and are working at the overall standard of the tests will be required to complete the KS1 tests. - 4.15.
-Pupils considered able to answer the easiest questions will be entered for the tests at KS1. - 4.16.
-The headteacher will not enter pupils in the tests if: - They have not completed the relevant KS1 programme of study - They are working at the pre-KS1 standards or P scales - They are working at the standard of the KS1 tests but are unable to participate, even with suitable access arrangements - 4.17.
-The pre-key stage standards will be used to provide a statutory assessment for pupils engaged in subject-specific study and who are working below the standard of the tests. - 4.18.
-Where the headteacher decides that a pupil should not take the tests, they will: - Discuss the pupil's circumstances and needs with their parents and teachers - Consult, if appropriate, with the SENCO and other relevant individuals to consider access arrangements that may be appropriate for the pupil - 4.19.
-Pupils who cannot communicate in English will not take the English tests. - 4.20.
+- 4.15.
+Pupils who have completed the KS1 programmes of study and are working at the overall standard of the tests will be required to complete the KS1 tests. - 4.16.
+Pupils considered able to answer the easiest questions will be entered for the tests at KS1. - 4.17.
+The headteacher will not enter pupils in the tests if: - They have not completed the relevant KS1 programme of study - They are working at the pre-KS1 standards or being assessed using the engagement model - They are working at the standard of the KS1 tests but are unable to participate, even with suitable access arrangements - 4.18.
+The pre-key stage standards will be used to provide a statutory assessment for pupils engaged in subject-specific study and who are working below the standard of the tests. - 4.19.
+Where the headteacher decides that a pupil should not take the tests, they will:

+Discuss the pupil's circumstances and needs with their parents and teachers Consult, if appropriate, with the SENCO and other relevant individuals to consider access arrangements that may be appropriate for the pupil

+- 4.20.
+Pupils who cannot communicate in English will not take the English tests.
+These pupils will be assessed using the pre-Key Stage Standards providing they are engaged in Subject Specific Study. - 4.21.
 Teachers will work to translate the national curriculum for maths into the pupil's preferred language, and will consider which access arrangements can be used to enable the pupil to take the tests.